 Conflict of Interest: None reported.

-Vivian Chow switched from Family Practice to Psychotherapy in 2002 and focusses on the Cognitive Behavioural Techniques.
+Vivian Chow switched from Family Practice to Psychotherapy in 2002 and focuses on the Cognitive Behavioral Techniques.
 Her practice is in downtown Toronto.

 It’s not a question of what we should do, it’s a question of trying to heal ourselves in a sick, unsupportive society.